Pythux/MindustryCompiler/README.md

     // ==, ===, !=, >, >=, <, <=, ---> equal, notEqual, greaterThan, ...
     ```

-You could check files [here](./tests/identicalCode) to see the difference from the same programme that compile to the same mindustry asm
+You could check files [here](./tests/identicalCode) to see the difference from the same programme that compile to the same mindustry-logic

 - if else, else if condition: